versioneye/ops_contrib/README.md

 Scripts for [VersionEye](https://www.versioneye.com) operations.
 Everybody can contribute!

+## Environment

+The scripts in this repository are all tested with Docker for Linux on Ubuntu 14.04.

 ## Start backend services for VersionEye

 VersionEye is currently using this backend systems: